IBM/event-automation/_tutorials/monitor-with-splunk-hec.md

 ### Configure JMX for {{site.data.reuse.es_name}}

-To expose the JMX port within the cluster, set the `spec.strimziOverrides.kafka.jmxOptions` value to `{}` and enable JMXTrans.
+To expose the JMX port within the cluster, set the `spec.strimziOverrides.kafka.jmxOptions` value to `{}` and enable jmxtrans.

 For example: